1

 How to become a trainee surveyor?

 To become a land surveyor trainee, candidates typically need a high school diploma or equivalent, followed by completing a relevant college degree such as surveying, civil engineering, or geomatics.
-Gaining practical experience through internships or apprenticeships and developing skills in surveying tools and software are also important steps; some regions may require passing licensing exams to advance in the field.
+Gaining practical experience through internships or apprenticeships and developing skills in surveying tools and software are important steps; some regions also require passing licensing exams to advance in the field.

 What is a Land Surveyor Trainee job?